 We love stories for posting more personal videos like ‘behind-the-scenes’ and ‘meet the team’ to establish a personable identity.
 One caveat though – you’ve got to build up an audience first.
 There’s no point posting a story if you have no contacts to view it!

 Stories may well grow on WhatsApp; while only 35% of daily users post stories currently, there’s no reason why this doesn’t rise once more people realise that you actually can!

 Why use it?

 The numbers are there.
 There’s a lot of talk about Facebook Messenger Marketing, but WhatsApp is bigger than Facebook Messenger.
-It’s a way to tap into the 2 billion daily actives – who use WhatsApp!
+If you are looking for a way to tap into 2 billion daily active users – consider WhatsApp!